Free Consultation Call 24/7

 How Did the Medical Malpractice Affect Anthony Harris?

-Anthony Harris, who is now seven, will require lifelong medical care, including personal and financial support, due to the brain injury sustained during birth.
+Anthony Harris, who is now grown, will require lifelong medical care, including personal and financial support, due to the brain injury sustained during birth.
 This injury was a direct result of the medical staff’s failure to respond to warning signs that the unborn child was in distress.

 The jury’s verdict was not only a significant legal victory but also an important recognition of the long-term impacts that medical malpractice can have on families.
-“Due to their negligence, Anthony will require lifelong medical, personal and financial care.
-He will never be able to support himself or live alone.,” Battersby Black added.
+“Due to their negligence, Anthony will require lifelong medical, personal, and financial care.
+He will never be able to support himself or live alone,” Battersby Black added.

 What Were the Key Legal Arguments in the Case?